close

 • Avoid certain income taxes on withdrawals.

-How to Give from your IRA:
+How to Give from Your Retirement Account:

 Option 1: Make a Gift from Your IRA